-* Carney tells Sunday Times UK rates may rise before pay recovers
+* Carney tells Sunday Times UK rates may rise before pay

 * Sterling outperforms, others subdued as Jackson Hole looms